rwxrob/dot-template/README.md

 - `~/Repos/github.com/you` - GitHub repos location
 - `~/Repos/github.com/you/dot` or `~/dot` or `~/dotfile` - dotfiles directory location
 - `~/Downloads` - downloads directory

+This organization is based on the most common starting home directory structures on all OSes.

 ## Additional installers